PJBeans/Compiled-Gapps/README.md

 # Compiled-Gapps
-Open GApps compiled from source.
-This repository is used primarily for distributing Open GApps directly to the LineageOS-Installer application.
+[Open GApps](https://github.com/opengapps/opengapps) compiled from source.
+This repository is used primarily for downloading Open GApps directly to the [LineageOS-Installer](https://github.com/PJBeans/LineageOS-Installer) application in the Stable Channel.